chinabilljin/AzureGlobalConnectionToolkit/CICD Tool/README.md

 Also, if you want to customize the script.
 We also put comments inside the script so you can understand the logic of each block and make your version or integrate into your DevOps Process!

+## Need Help?

+Please contact [Azure Global Connection Team](mailto:amcteam@microsoft.com) if you have any issue or feedback.